Om-Saraykar/gdg-backend-task/README.md

 Here are the main API routes for the Movies API:

 ### **Movies**
-- `GET /api/movies` – Get all movies.
+- `GET /api/v1/movies` – Retrieve a list of all movies, with optional filtering and sorting.
-- `POST /api/movies` – Add a new movie.
+- `POST /api/v1/movies` – Add a new movie (requires authentication).
-- `GET /api/movies/:id` – Get details of a specific movie.
+- `GET /api/v1/movies/:id` – Retrieve the details of a specific movie by its ID.
-- `PUT /api/movies/:id` – Update an existing movie.
+- `PUT /api/v1/movies/:id` – Update a specific movie by its ID (requires authentication).
-- `DELETE /api/movies/:id` – Delete a movie.
+- `DELETE /api/v1/movies/:id` – Delete a specific movie by its ID (requires authentication).

 ### **Filtering and Search**
-- `GET /api/movies?genre=<genre>` – Filter movies by genre.
+- `GET /api/v1/movies?genre=<genre>` – Filter movies by genre.
-- `GET /api/movies?year=<year>` – Filter movies by release year.
+- `GET /api/v1/movies?year=<year>` – Filter movies by release year.
-- `GET /api/movies?rating=<rating>` – Filter movies by rating.
+- `GET /api/v1/movies?rating=<rating>` – Filter movies by rating.
+- `GET /api/v1/movies?runtime=<runtime>` – Filter movies by runtime.
+- `GET /api/v1/movies?sortBy=<field>&order=<asc|desc>` – Sort movies by specific fields such as title, genre, release date, rating, or runtime.

 ### **User Authentication**
-- `POST /api/users/login` – Login user using JWT.
+- `POST /api/auth/login` – Login a user using JWT.
-- `POST /api/users/signup` – Register new user.
+- `POST /api/auth/register` – Register a new user.

 ---